alopatenko/LLMSearchRecommender/README.md

 ## Multi Lingual
 Cross Language Information Retrieval (CLIR) and other technique to make search engines multi lingual Also, see several multi lingual benchmarks and multi lingual embedding models in the other parts of this survey
+- Evaluating Large Language Models for Cross-Lingual Retrieval, Sep 2025, [arxiv](https://arxiv.org/abs/2509.14749)
+- A Comprehensive Evaluation of Embedding Models and LLMs for IR and QA Across English and Italian, May 2025, [ Advances in Natural Language Processing and Text Mining May 2025](https://www.mdpi.com/2504-2289/9/5/141)
 - The Cross-Lingual Cost: Retrieval Biases in RAG over Arabic-English Corpora, Jul 2025, [arxiv](https://arxiv.org/abs/2507.07543)
 - XRAG: Cross-lingual Retrieval-Augmented Generation, Amazon, Heidelberg, May 2025, [arxiv](https://arxiv.org/abs/2505.10089)
 - CLIRudit: Cross-Lingual Information Retrieval of Scientific Documents, Apr 2025, [arxiv](https://arxiv.org/abs/2504.16264)